 Want to find out more about your earning prospects as a Registered Nurse or BSN Nurse?
 Check out our blog post and interactive map to explore nursing salaries by state.

 What can You do with a BSN but No License?

-It’s important to know that you gain your legal status as a nurse not when you graduate the BSN, but when you acquire your nursing license.
-As such, a nurse with a license but no BSN can still take up nursing roles such as a bedside care nurse, but it you don’t have a license, or if your license has been revoked, you will not be allowed to practice legally as a nurse.
+It’s important to know that you gain your legal status as a nurse not when you graduate from the BSN program, but when you acquire your nursing license.
+As such, a nurse with a license but no BSN can still take up nursing roles such as a bedside care nurse, but if you don’t have a license, or if your license has been revoked, you will not be allowed to practice legally as a nurse.